MoneySavingExpert.com homepage

 It is also worth noting that with this policy, you are not covered within the first 30 days of taking out the contract.
 You'll still need to pay the excess, and wait for reimbursement – no matter who is at fault.

-Warning: No matter how tempted you are to say someone else is the main driver, or to pretend you have no points, or to deliberately underestimate your mileage to get a cheaper premium – don't.
+Warning: No matter how tempted you are to say someone else is the main driver, or to pretend you have no points, or to deliberately underestimate your mileage to get a cheaper policy – don't.
 You must be completely honest or it could invalidate your insurance and even lead to prosecution.

-Firstly, visit the comparison sites as these zip your details off to a number of insurers' and brokers' websites to find the cheapest quotes.
+Firstly, visit comparison sites as these zip your details off to a number of insurers' and brokers' websites to find cheap insurance for young drivers quotes.
 As no single site captures the entire market and prices vary, combining a number of sites is the best way to make a saving.
-It's best to use all four, but if you don't have time, we've ranked them in order of the sites that most often return the cheapest quotes so you've the best chance of bagging the top deal.

 Do note that comparison sites use a soft search of your credit file to return quotes, though this has no impact on your ability to get credit in future.